 John Tickle, a 1965 graduate of what is now the Tickle College of Engineering, is chairman of Strongwell Corporation, a manufacturing firm based in Bristol, Virginia.
 He was president of the company from 1972 to 2011 and served on UT’s Board of Trustees from 2015 to 2018.

-Syreeta Vaughn, a 2005 and 2013 graduate of UT with master’s degrees in geological sciences and engineering and industrial management, is a facilities safety engineer in Consolidated Nuclear Services at the Y-12 National Security Complex, where she leads sitewide safety.
-She is president of the Knoxville Area Urban League Young Professionals.
+Syreeta Vaughn, a 2005 and 2013 graduate of UT with master’s degrees in industrial management industrial and system engineering, is a facilities safety engineer at Oak Ridge National Laboratory, where she supports their category 1, 2, and 3 nuclear facilities.
+She has served as president of the Knoxville Area Urban League Young Professionals.

 Tim Williams earned a bachelor’s degree in 1986 and an MBA in 1993, both from the Haslam College of Business.
 He is president and CEO of 21st Mortgage Corporation, the nation’s largest manufactured home lender.
 Williams received the college’s Entrepreneur of the Year award in 2014.